-Morning: Set off on a game-viewing drive, keeping our eyes out for herds of elephant, buffalo, large cats, critically-endangered Rothschild's giraffe, and prolific birdlife.
+Morning: We'll depart for a game-viewing drive, keeping our eyes out for herds of elephant, buffalo, large cats, critically-endangered Rothschild's giraffe, and prolific birdlife.

-Afternoon: At the nearby marina, we'll embark on a scenic boat cruise to the base of Murchison Falls, watching out for crocodiles and hippos in the Nile and wildlife along its banks along the way.
+Afternoon: We'll set off on a scenic boat cruise to the base of Murchison Falls, watching out for crocodiles and hippos in the Nile and wildlife along its banks along the way.